-(a) Acquisition of Toledo Holdings (Ausco) Pty Limited (continued)
+- (a) Acquisition of Toledo Holdings (Ausco) Pty Limited (continued) - (i) Information not disclosed as not yet available

 At the time the financial statements were authorised for issue, the Group had not yet completed the accounting for the acquisition of Toledo Holdings Pty Limited.
 In particular, the fair values of the assets and liabilities have not been finalised.
 It is also not yet possible to provide detailed information about each class of acquired receivables and any contingent liabilities of the acquired entity.